emslade23/EC444-Projects/quest-1/report.md

 3. Can set time: **Yes**
 4. Demo delivered at scheduled time and report submitted in team folder with all required **Yes**
 5. Investigative question response: How can you synchronize multiple ESP clocks with each other?
 You can synchronize multiple ESP clocks using FreeRTOS.
-'''
-#include ...				// Includes and defines

-#define ...

 	void init() {				// Convenient way to organize initialization